 - Professional Development The programme offers relevant CPD opportunities for social workers as well as recognised qualifications accredited by the University which will augment their professional development and enhance the development of further opportunities in their chosen field of practice.

-The MSc in Social Work with Children, Young People and Families is a modular Master’s programme where students can opt to follow a defined route by taking all of the modules attached to a specific pathway, or choose a mix of modules, subject to entry requirements, across four pathways.
+The MSc in Social Work with Children, Young People and Families is a modular Master’s programme.
 Students enrol on a part-time basis; they must also be currently engaged for at least 12 hours per week in a capacity in which core social work values underpin their practice with service users or carers.

 The Postgraduate Diploma is awarded to students who successfully complete the three taught modules (which amount to 120 CATS points).